Nissan to cut up to 700 contract workers in Mississippi

 - Furloughed federal workers offered 90-day, interest-free loans by Washington Federal

-Thursday’s move comes after the arrest in Japan of former chairman Carlos Ghosn, who led a production expansion in Nissan’s largest market.
-Spokeswoman Lloryn Love-Carter says the cuts are unrelated to Ghosn’s troubles.

-Love-Carter says some jobs will be cut by attrition at Nissan’s engine factory in Decherd, Tennessee, but that Thursday’s announcement doesn’t affect its Smyrna, Tennessee, factory.
+Love-Carter said production will fall and some jobs will be cut by attrition at Nissan’s 1,600-employee engine factory in Decherd, Tennessee, but that Thursday’s announcement doesn’t affect its 8,400-employee Smyrna, Tennessee, factory.

-This story has been corrected to show slow sales for Nissan Titan pickups, not Frontier pickups.

-Note: An earlier version of this story has been corrected to show slow sales for Nissan Titan pickups, not Frontier pickups.
+Mississippi officials have pointed with pride to Nissan, the state’s first major automaker.
+The company says it has invested $3.4 billion in Canton since it opened in 2003, and the company has received what could be more than $1 billion worth of subsidies and tax breaks over 30 years.

+Nissan went through a bruising union election at the Canton plant in 2017, with workers rejecting United Auto Workers representation.
+At the time, 3,700 of the workers on the campus were direct Nissan employees.
+More than 62 percent of those direct Nissan employees voted against the union.